 An essential part of Oil Tanker Vessels, Inert gas system acts as a fire safety system onboard ships.
 Every oil tanker 20,000 DWT and above or a tanker less than 20,000 DWT but fitted with a crude oil washing system must have an IG system.
 Know more about the requirements of having an Inert Gas Plant Blower on board a merchant tanker ship.

-While ensuring protection against explosion using the I.G System, several individual systems combine to make an efficient inert gas plant whose output must be 4-8 % of oxygen and majority of nitrogen.
+While ensuring protection against explosion using the I.G System, several individual systems combine to make an efficient inert gas plant whose output must be 4-8 % of oxygen and the majority of nitrogen.

-One of the major components of an IG plant is its blower which acts as supplier of inert gas to cargo holds of the ship.
-Without the blower the whole system will fail to perform.
+One of the major components of an IG plant is its blower which acts as a supplier of inert gas to cargo holds of the ship.
+Without the blower, the whole system will fail to perform.
 An efficient IG blower is thus required to supply inert gas as per the requirements of a cargo tanker.